-- Effective July 1, 2020, regular corporate income tax (RCIT) rate is reduced from 30% to 25% for domestic and resident foreign corporations. - Minimum corporate income tax (MCIT) rate reduced from 2% to 1% of gross income effective July 1, 2020 to June 30, 2023. - Interest income of foreign currency remittance transaction deposit received by resident foreign corporations are now subject to 15% final tax.
+- Effective July 1, 2020, regular corporate income tax (RCIT) rate is reduced from 30% to 25% for domestic and resident foreign corporations. - Minimum corporate income tax (MCIT) rate reduced from 2% to 1% of gross income effective July 1, 2020 to June 30, 2023.
+From July 1, 2023, RMC No. 69-2023 reverts the rate of MCIT to 2.00% based on the gross income of domestic and resident foreign corporations, including Offshore Banking Units and Regional Operating Headquarters; and - Interest income from foreign currency deposit received by resident foreign corporations are now subject to 15% final tax.

-The Bank applied the provisions of the CREATE Act on its income tax payable, deferred tax assets and deferred tax liabilities as of December 31, 2020 in 2021.
+The Bank applied the provisions of the CREATE Act on its income tax payable, deferred tax assets and deferred tax liabilities as of December 31, 2023 and 2022.